What is toothpaste made of?

 Just because a manufacturer regards something as safe, it doesn’t mean you should blindly follow it.

 Given the evidence of microbeads being embedded in people’s gums (which we talk about in more detail below), to simply state that they are ‘safe’ is somewhat misleading.
-P&G uses the statement to justify its past usage of microbeads (they have now been phased out), but the fact is they were decorative in the first place, and harmful to the environment.
+P&G uses the statement to justify the past usage of microbeads (they have now been phased out and are no longer used in the UK).
+But the fact is, they were decorative in the first place, and harmful to the environment.
 To simply declare them as ‘safe’ to cover past action shows a disregard for what’s taken place.

 Furthermore, to dismiss the environmental argument against having microbeads in cosmetic products, the page states: ‘The science to date shows the breakdown of larger plastics to be the primary source of plastics in the ocean, not microbeads.’